 Tokyo stocks open lower on concern over prolonged U.S. rate hikes

-On the top-tier Prime Market, decliners were led by precision instrument, electric appliance, and machinery issues.
+On the top-tier Prime Market, decliners were led by precision instrument, electric appliance and pharmaceutical issues.